DanaosTs/ECO/README.md

   7. `visit("uth.gr/courses/CS_U_102/Assignments", "Python/Assignments")`
   8. Files under CS_U_102/Assignments are downloaded inside of the Python/Assignments directory
   9. Check if there are subdirectories inside of Assignments

+  This is how the resulting folder structure will look like:

   ```
   University/